MadHarlekin/X96-Mini-Armbian/README.md

 [ 10.170000] blk_update_request: I/O error, dev mmcblk1, sector 2048
 [ 10.180000] Aborting journal on device mmcblk1p2-8.
 ```
 So CRC and I/O-Error and a final timeout.
 The chip is not happy with the status quo.
+It isn't broken, something in the communication is not to the liking of the SoC.

 The solution was to fingerprint (see the emmc-chip datasheet) and adjust/force certain points in the device blob tree.

 In the original dtb the emmc had max-frequency of 200Mhz via "mmc-hs200-1_8v" and usage of 1.8V.
 Because those boards aren't too great in quality sometimes, lowering values or disabeling certain modes.

+emmc usually splits itself in:
+Low: 25-26Mhz
+Middle: 50-52Mhz
+HS200-HS400: 100-200Mhz

+So if the 100Mhz isn't working maybe we can just try to go slower.
+Let's see if we can adjust that frequency.

-Let's turn the dtb into a workable format with dtc:
+Let's turn the dtb into a workable format first of all with dtc (device-tree-compiler):
 ```
 dtc -I dtb -O dts -o my-test.dts meson-gxlx-s905l-p271.dtb